 Certain expenses incurred to administer plan benefits are charged directly to the Plan as incurred or allocated to the Plan.
 These include, but are not limited to, allocable portions of certain salaries and fringe-benefit costs, and actuarial, pension payroll, recordkeeping, plan audit, and legal fees.
 All other plan administrative expenses are borne by the Plan Sponsor.
-Other administrative expenses and investment-related expenses are incurred at the Lucent Technologies Inc. Master Pension Trust (MPT) level.
+Other administrative expenses and investment-related expenses are incurred at the Lucent Technologies Inc. Master Pension Trust (MPT) level and allocated to the participating plans.